yongrenjie/qcnmr-tools/README.md

  - To generate the input files for the NMR calculations, copy `nmr_filtered_conformers.csv` to the folder containing the optimised `.xyz` files.
  - Run `opt_to_nmr.py nmr_filtered_conformers.csv -n <NUCLEI>`.
 Multiple atom labels may be specified after `-n`; it serves to specify which hydrogen atoms the one-bond C–H coupling constants will be calculated for. **NOTE: Because of some quirks of ORCA input, the atom labels given here should be counted from 1, as opposed to the usual 0.**
+ - Three folders will be generated:
+   - `s5-shieldings`, with input files for calculation of NMR shifts
+   - `s6a-HHcouplings`, with input files for H–H couplings.
+These jobs only calculate the Fermi contact contribution to the coupling constant.
+In the case of H–H couplings, this has been shown to be the main contributor; however, I have not done any systematic analysis or scaling to experimental values... yet.
- - Three folders will be generated: one with input files for shieldings, one with input files for H–H couplings, and one with input files for C–H couplings.
-Note that the C–H couplings take a long time to run, ca. 1 hour per coupling constant on four cores!
+    - `s6b-CHcouplings`, with input files for one-bond C–H couplings.
+These calculate all contributions to the coupling constant, not just the Fermi contact term.
+Note that these take a long time to run, ca. 1 hour per coupling constant on four cores!

 **Step 6: Obtain Boltzmann-averaged chemical shifts and coupling constants**